insin/nwb/docs/Configuration.md

 [Babel](https://babeljs.io/) configuration can be provided in a `babel` object, using the following properties.

-> For Webpack builds, any Babel config provided will be used to configure `babel-loader` - you can also provide additional configuration in [`webpack.loaders`](#loaders-object) if necessary.
+> For Webpack builds, any Babel config provided will be used to configure `babel-loader` - you can also provide additional configuration in [`webpack.rules`](#rules-object) if necessary.

 ##### `cherryPick`: `String | Array<String>`

+> As of nwb v0.15, Webpack 2 can tree shake ES modules (to a degree) to avoid including unused imports in the bundles it creates.
+If a module you're importing has a `"module"` entry in its `package.json` which points to a build using ES modules, you might not need to use `cherryPick`.
+>
+> Running `nwb check-config` will tell you if any modules you've configured `cherryPick` for might be suitable for Webpack 2 to handle instead.

 **Note:** this feature only works if you're using ES6 `import` syntax.